liveandrew/workflow2/README.md

 - We either create or re-use a __Workflow Execution__.
 If this is the first attempt at a workflow, create a new one.
 If a previous attempt _failed_, we will re-use the previous execution.
 More on this later.

 - We either create or re-use an __Application__.
-If this is the first time `com.liveramp.workflow2.workflow_examples.SimpleWorkflow` has ever run, we create a corresponding Application.
+If this is the first time `com.liveramp.workflow2.workflow_examples.SimpleWorkflow` has ever run, we create a new Application.

 Because we told Workflow2 to execute against the database (dbRun), our state is entirely backed by the database, and we can track this state in the UI.
 If we navigate to the Application's page, we can see all launched Executions: